akhaladok/micrometer-tips/index.md

 It goes with a plenty of instrumentations for various metric backend datastores, bindings to different components of your services and is a default metrics collector in Spring Boot 2.x (available backport for 1.x).

-This page is a small collection of findings and pitfalls we faced during Micrometer integration.
+This page is a small collection of findings and pitfalls discovered during Micrometer integration.

 * [Handy Bindings](#handy-bindings)
 * [Know Your Gauges](#know-your-gauges)